itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Trigger: the matchmaking system creates a match with the player and opponent

 Scenario:
-  1. the player and opponent with similar skill levels both look for a new match in the matchmaking system
+  1. The player and opponent with similar skill levels both look for a new match in the matchmaking system
-  2. the matchmaking system see's that have a similar skill ranking, and pairs them together
+  2. The matchmaking system see's that have a similar skill ranking, and pairs them together
-  3. the matchmaking system creates a new game between the player and opponent
+  3. The matchmaking system creates a new game between the player and opponent

 Post Condition: The player and opponent can play checkers against each other